CUHK-AIM-Group/Depth-Aware-Endoscopy-SR/README.md

 ## Dataset
 In this work, we use the Kvasir and the EndoScene datasets. <br>
 1. We provide the HR and LR images (factor=8) for the Kvasir dataset, which can be downloaded from <a href="https://drive.google.com/drive/folders/1bNSU7gLwkxDxjLI449XAyBSEfF6btoOD?usp=sharing">google drive</a>.
-This includes the GT depth map of LR imaiges (LR_depth.targ.gz).
+This includes the GT depth map of LR images (LR_depth.targ.gz).
 For the factor = 2 or 4, please manually downscale the HR images according to the target factor. <br>
 2. To download EndoScene dataset, please see <a href="https://polyp.grand-challenge.org/CVCClinicDB/">here</a>.
 The corresponding depth maps for LR images can be obtained through the following depth estimation part to predict depth maps.<br>